department-of-veterans-affairs/vets-website/va-gov/pages/records/get-military-records.md

 <div itemscope itemtype="http://schema.org/FAQPage">
 <div itemprop="description" class="va-introtext">

-Find out how to access to your military records, including your DD214, through our eBenefits Website.
+Find out how to access to your military records, including your DD214, through our eBenefits website.

 </div>